gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 misshapen sculptures that looked more like the pictures children drew of monsters than like anything Erileine had ever seen.
 Globes of dayglass on newly-erected wooden pillars blazed yellow-white among them.
-They had made it---they had reached the mountain's peak.
+They had made it—they had reached the mountain's peak.

 "There," Razi said, pointing.
 A flat-topped pyramid stood in the center of the amphitheater, identical in proportions to the mountain